Click here to download Winter-Spring 2020 Class Schedule

 The Video Club’s Winter-Spring 2020 Class Schedule is now available – and five of its ten classes are new, thanks to some innovative planning by the Learning Opportunities Committee.
 Class costs and other details are listed in the schedule.
 No pre-registration required.

 FYI, Video Club members’ computer preferences in 2019 were 82% PC and 38% Mac.
-The Video Lab is equipped with both kinds of computers and, in 2020, will add 3 iPads for instructional use.
+The Video Lab is equipped with both kinds of computers and with three iPads recently added for instructional use.

 Want to learn the easiest approach to PC video editing?